Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging

 \subsection{Computation time}

 The computation wall-clock time for both models, \textsc{QuantifAI} and the wavelet-based, are summarised in Table \ref{tb:computation_time}.
+We include the results for only the W28 image in Table \ref{tb:computation_time} and \ref{tb:measurement_op_evaluations} as they are representative of the other images.
 All the computations for both models were done using an Nvidia-A100 40GB GPU using Pytorch \citep{pytorch2019}.
 We observe a lower computation time for the \textsc{QuantifAI} model with respect to its wavelet-based counterpart.
 One reason is the lightweight CRR-NN model that quickly evaluates its gradient and potential.
 Note that the regularisation strength has an impact on the number of iterations and it could be changed to favour a faster convergence.
 The regularisation strength was chosen to optimize MAP reconstruction quality.

 The results shown in Table \ref{tb:computation_time} highlight the importance of relying on optimisation-based rather than sampling-based reconstructions when focusing on the scalability of the method.
 There is a difference of approximately four orders of magnitude in the computation time of the MAP and the MMSE which relies on MCMC sampling techniques.
 Focusing on UQ, the posterior sampling is $60$ times slower than the computation of the LCIs with $8 \times 8$ superpixels and more than $37500$ times slower than the fast pixel UQ proposed in this work.
 The new fast pixel UQ provides an extremely rapid approach to providing pixel-based UQ, over $630$ times faster than the $8 \times 8$ LCIs.